vincefn/pyvkfft/README.rst

 - Direct Cosine Transform (DCT) of type 2, 3 and 4 (EXPERIMENTAL)
 - single and double precision for all transforms (double precision requires device support)
 - 1D, 2D and 3D transforms.
-- array can be larger than the FFT dimensions (batch transforms).
+- array can be have more dimensions than the FFT (batch transforms).
 - arbitrary array size, using Bluestein algorithm for prime numbers>13 (note that in this case the performance can be significantly lower, up to ~4x, depending on the transform size, see example performance plot below)